 Please select from the dropdown menu.
-If you are applying to the Indigenous Communities Fellowship, your solution must be headquartered in the United States or Canada to be eligible.
+Some challenges specify that your solution must be headquartered in particular countries in order to be eligible - please check this before continuing.
 The list in the dropdown menu is sourced from the World Bank's list of Country and Lending Groups.
 Per the World Bank, note that the term country, as used for purposes of this list, "does not imply political independence but refers to any territory for which authorities report separate social or economic statistics."
 MIT Solve is open to anyone in the world, with the exception of United States embargoed countries (Iran, Cuba, Syria, North Korea, Crimea area, Russia, and Belarus).